Dr. Teresa Donze-Reiner, Biology and Program Director

 It is essential for incoming students contemplating a medical career to apply to the Pre-Medical Program immediately upon matriculation at the University.
 Similarly, it is essential for students who, at some later time, develop an interest in a medical career to apply to the Pre-Medical Program.
 Students who fail to consult with the Pre-Medical Office prior to taking the Medical College Admissions Test (MCAT) or who fail to report the results of any MCAT exam to the Pre-Medical Office are not eligible to receive a Pre-Medical Committee letter of evaluation when they apply to medical school.

-Major in the Pre-Medical Program
+Admission Requirements for the Pre-Medical Program

 Frank E. Fish (1980)

 B.A., State University of New York at Oswego; M.S., Ph.D., Michigan State University